Hamka: Career and later life

 After his marriage to Siti Raham, Hamka's Muhammadiyah branch was active in Minangkabau, whose origin stemmed from the association Joints bakalnya Safe founded by his father in 1925 in Batang River.
 In addition, he became the head of Tablighi School, a religious school founded by the Muhammadiyah on 1 January 1930.

 After attending the congress of Muhammadiyah in Solo in 1928, Hamka never missed attending congresses of Muhammadiyah.
 Upon his return from Solo, he began to assume various positions, until finally he was appointed as Chairman of the Muhammadiyah branch at Padang Panjang.
-After the 19th Muhammadiyah Congress in Bukittinggi in 1930, followed by the next congress in Yogyakarta, he met an invitation to set up a branch of the Muhammadiyah in Bengkalis, Riau, after the establishment of school at Parit Bangkong Grand Mosque by Tuan Guru Haji Ahmad, in 1927.
+After the 19th Muhammadiyah Congress in Bukittinggi in 1930, followed by the next congress in Yogyakarta, he met an invitation to set up a branch of the Muhammadiyah in Bengkalis, Central Sumatra.
 He later appointed Muhammad Rasami as secretary of the Muhammadiyah Bengkalis Branch Management.
 Subsequently, in 1932, he was sent by the Muhammadiyah to Makassar to prepare for the 21st Muhammadiyah Congress.
 While in Makassar, he had published Al-Mahdi, a monthly Islamic science magazine.
 In 1934, a year after attending a congress of Muhammadiyah in Semarang, he was made a permanent member of the Muhammadiyah Council for the region of Central Sumatra.

 Hamka had an increasingly uphill career when he moved to Medan.
 In 1942, along with the fall of the Dutch East Indies to the Japanese Empire, Hamka was elected as leader of East Sumatra's Muhammadiyah branch to replace H. Mohammad Said.
 But in December 1945, he decided to return to the Minangkabau and to resign from the position.
 The following year, he was elected Chairman of the Assembly of West Sumatra Muhammadiyah leaders replacing S.Y.
 Sutan Mangkuto, holding this position until 1949.